jeetachacko/BlockOptR/README.md

       - rate_distribution.csv
       - key_significance.csv

-**NOTE 1: All scripts assume the deployment of Fabric using the [HyperledgerLab2](https://github.com/MSRG/HyperLedgerLab-2.0) testbed.
-Modify the scripts accordingly to match other deployments of Fabric**
+**NOTE 1: The [full_script](scripts/full_script.sh) assumes the deployment of Fabric using the [HyperledgerLab2](https://github.com/MSRG/HyperLedgerLab-2.0) testbed.
+Modify the script accordingly to match other deployments of Fabric**

 **NOTE 2: The smart contracts (chaincodes) and workloads to integrate with the [HyperledgerLab2](https://github.com/MSRG/HyperLedgerLab-2.0) testbed can be found in the [chaincodes](chaincodes) and [workloads](workloads) folders**